 For the full recipe, including specific ingredient amounts, scroll to the bottom of the post.

 - Vegan evaporated milk — You’ll want to use a creamy vegan milk.
-That can be vegan creamer, or you can make your own vegan evaporated milk (it’s so easy to do!)
+That can be vegan creamer, or you can make your own vegan evaporated milk.

-- Starch — You’ll want to add a little starch to your ice cream mix to make it nice and smooth and creamy!
-It’s my secret sauce to making a smooth vegan gelato type dessert.
-I used tapioca starch, but you can use cornstarch and it will work just great!
+- Starch — You’ll want to add a little starch to your ice cream mix — it’s my secret sauce to making a smooth vegan gelato type dessert.
+I used tapioca starch, but you can use cornstarch.

-- Cocoa powder — It can be tempting to use dutch processed cocoa powder, and I wouldn’t blame you if you did.
-It’s hard to deny the ultra rich chocolate flavor from dutch processed chocolate.
-However, I used natural cocoa powder (the kind easily available at most grocery stores) and it creates just the right touch of chocolate.
+- Cocoa powder — I used natural cocoa powder (the kind easily available at most grocery stores) and it creates just the right touch of chocolate.

 What’s missing?
 Are you used to seeing vanilla extract?
 You can absolutely add some if you’d like, but I find it unnecessary.
 My goal is to eliminate all unnecessary ingredients, so no vanilla for me!